Ever stared at a CrashLoopBackOff wondering what went wrong?

 Enter the ephemeral debug container

-Kubernetes 1.23+ has a feature that will change your debugging life forever:
+Kubernetes 1.23+ has a feature worth knowing about:

 kubectl debug -it failing-pod-xyz --image=busybox --target=failing-container

-This attaches a debug container to your existing pod without restarting it!
-Now you can inspect the filesystem, check environment variables, and see what’s really happening.
+This attaches a debug container to your existing pod without restarting it.
+You can inspect the filesystem, check environment variables, and see what’s actually happening inside.

 But what if the pod won’t even start?

-Try this magic one-liner to create a clone with the same volumes but a different image:
+Try this one-liner to create a clone with the same volumes but a different image:

 kubectl debug failing-pod-xyz -it --copy-to=debug-pod --container=debug-container --image=ubuntu